ucsdml/ucsdml.github.io/about.md

 with faculty advisor [Kamalika Chaudhuri](http://cseweb.ucsd.edu/~kamalika/).

-To contact the group, send email to ucsdml@googlegroups.com.
+If you are affiliated with UCSD and interested in contributing to the blog, please send an mail to both {yay005, crashtchian} at eng dot ucsd dot edu.

-If you are affiliated with UCSD and interested in contributing to the blog, please send mail to ucsdml@googlegroups.com.
+To receive email about new posts, please subscribe to https://mailman.ucsd.edu/mailman/listinfo/ucsd-ml-l.